 Often, when you search, you will want to refine or limit your results.
 That is to say, you will want to eliminate certain kinds of search results from your list that are not useful to your research.

-Screenshot 1: Search phrase "complex ptsd" yields 5,136 results (highlighted in yellow), which is an unmanageable number.
+Screenshot 1: Search phrase "complex ptsd" yields 57,120 results, which is an unmanageable number.
 In the following steps, limiters will be applied to reduce that number to something manageable and relevant.

 Limiting by date means telling the database you want only items that were published within a certain range of years.
 This can be useful if your assignment requires the most current research available, or if your topic is historical in nature and you wish to find what was written about it at the time it was occurring.

-Screenshot 2: On the left, under Refine Results, you will see the Limit To features.
-Notice the Publication Date range (highlighted by a red square).
+Screenshot 2: On the left, under Limit Options, notice the Publication Date range (highlighted by a red square).
 You can enter any beginning and ending year, and the database will remove all the search results that were not published in that range.
-Adding the beginning year 2010 and ending year 2014 reduces the results from 5,136 to 2,498 (highlighted in yellow).
+Adding the beginning year 2015 and ending year 2020 reduces the results from 57,120 to 23,577 (highlighted in yellow).

 Limiting to Scholarly (Peer Reviewed) Journals means telling the database you want only items that have been through a peer review or editorial review process.
 These are often the best sources for scholarly research, and many times your instructors will require that you use these exclusively.

-Screenshot 3: On the left, under Refine Results, you will see the Limit To features.
-Notice the Scholarly (Peer Reviewed) Journals limiter (highlighted by a red square).
-By placing a check in that check box, you are telling the database to remove all search results that were not published in scholarly or peer-reviewed journals (e.g., magazine and newspaper articles).
-This further reduces the results from 2,498 to 1,596 (highlighted in yellow).
+Screenshot 3: On the left, under Active Filters, notice the "in Scholarly/Peer Reviewed Journals" limiter (highlighted by a red square).
+By placing a check in that check box, you are telling the database to remove all search results that were not published in scholarly or peer-reviewed journals (e.g., it removes books, magazine and newspaper articles).
+This further reduces the results from 23,577 to 12,955 (highlighted in yellow).

 Many of our databases, especially OneSearch, which searches all the library's text resources, contain content of many different document types: